 - Cast: Wesley Snipes, Ving Rhames, Peter Falk, Michael Rooker

 |Domestic Box Office: $12,764,657||Overseas Box Office: $2,455,891|

 It opened against the comedy flop Serving Sara and Simone and landed lukewarm reviews.
-Undisputed was booked only moderately wide into 1,102 theaters and pulled in a soft $4,548,750 — placing #8 for the slow weekend led by the holdover Signs.
+Undisputed was booked only moderately wide into 1,102 theaters, had a small marketing push and pulled in a soft $4,548,750 — placing #8 for the slow weekend led by the holdover Signs.
 It declined 44.7% in its second weekend to $2,516,735 and closed its domestic run with $12,764,657.
 Miramax would see returned about $6.9 million after theaters take their percentage of the gross, which would not cover their modest P&A spend.

 The other territories Miramax took the rights to saw no theatrical release and the film wasn’t even available on home video in Australia until ten years later in 2012.
 Undisputed saw a brief theatrical run in a few markets, where it pulled in $2,455,891 across a few distributors.
 The film did decent enough on video to have Millennium finance two inexpensive direct to video sequels.
 Walter Hill followed up this picture by directing the pilot episode of Deadwood and his next theatrical feature was Bullet To The Head, which was released a decade later.